duaneellissd/py-opencv-scripts/README.md

 things you need to enable "lots of stuff" in opencv the list may be incomplete and/or overkill - but seems to be what I needed.

+Note: This may not install everything you need, and may over install stuff your milage may vary.

 ```
    $ bash ./setup_scripts/setup_apt_get.sh
 ```